Include the following

 Her work has been applied in diverse industry sectors such as business, education, industrial relations, human resource management, health services, public policy, mining, transport, supply chain management and logistics.
-Her current educational focus is investing in a regional educational strategy and integrating continuing professional development in postgraduate education.
 She is a member of external boards and is an accredited executive coach.

 Tony Clark AM, FCA, FAICD

 Tony Clark was a Director on the board of Ramsay Healthcare Limited from 1998 to 2016.

 He has had broad experience as a director of listed companies and previously practiced as a chartered accountant, retiring as Managing Partner of KPMG NSW in 1998.

 In 1995 he was awarded membership of the Order of Australia for services to business, commerce and community.

 His other directorships include Carlton Investments Limited since 1980.